dalekennethsteve/CodeFD/README.txt

 Welcome to Simulation of fluid flow analysis with Lattice Boltzmann method using Python

+Current Version v3:
-v3 includes Zou He inlet, Bounce Back approach applied to top, bottom and corners, right periodic outlet
+includes Zou He inlet, Bounce Back approach applied to top, bottom and corners, right periodic outlet

 Why Bounce Back for corners?
 Using pure bounce-back at corners is simpler and stable, and gives practically identical results for most channel flows.